-- 5.14.1 Promote active modes of transportation (walking, cycling, wheeling) through the continued development of a safe off-street sidewalks and pathways system. - 5.14.2 Work with the Provincial Transit Authority to encourage and promote public transit opportunities for Slocan. - 5.14.3 Prepare a "Climate Action Plan" to implement responsibilities as a signatory of BC's Climate Action Charter to become a carbon neutral community. - 5.14.4 Consider means to encourage and incentivize the use of 'green' technologies in building construction, including the provision of priority parking for low or no emission vehicles and electric vehicle charging stations. - 5.14.5 Develop a Village Energy and Emissions Plan in collaboration with Village Citizens and local organizations, First Nations, local municipalities, and the Regional District.
+- 5.15.1 Promote active modes of transportation (walking, cycling, wheeling) through the continued development of a safe off-street sidewalks and pathways system. - 5.15.2 Work with the Provincial Transit Authority to encourage and promote public transit opportunities for Slocan. - 5.15.3 Promote programs and strategies listed in the Slocan Community Energy & Emissions Plan (SCEEP) and Slocan's 100% Renewable Energy Plan (100REP) to implement responsibilities as a signatory of BC's Climate Action Charter to become a carbon neutral community. - 5.15.4 Consider means to encourage and incentivize the use of 'green' technologies in building construction, including the provision of priority parking for low or no emission vehicles and electric vehicle charging stations.

-- 5.14.6 The Village shall prioritize and support energy efficient infill development and intensification of currently serviced areas that are located within walking/biking distance to stores, services and amenities (e.g. Village Core). - 5.14.7 Encourage the design and construction of energy efficient new buildings, and retrofits in existing residential, commercial and institutional buildings and infrastructure, using means such as Revitalization Tax Exemption Programs, reduced development fees, and partnerships with other local and regional environmental organizations. - 5.14.8 The Village shall prioritize and support new developments that promote walkability and connectivity between areas of the Village that contain open space, recreational facilities and land designated as institutional, commercial, or residential. - 5.14.9 Explore incentives such as fee reductions, density bonuses, and tax strategies to encourage development to meet BC's Step Code and educate residents about Provincial rebates for achieving Step Code. - 5.14.10 The Village supports site design that maximizes FireSmart compliant tree planting and green space retention with an emphasis on open space and street trees to reduce building energy demand. - 5.14.11 The Village shall invest in growing and improving pedestrian and cycling infrastructure including sidewalks, bike lanes, and trails to support multi-modal connectivity and safety across the community and reduce reliance on automobiles. - 5.14.12 Research and promote incentive programs that target the reduction of GHG emissions (e.g. a wood stove exchange program). - 5.14.13 Consider establishing a Climate Action Reserve Fund to support the reduction of GHG emissions at the corporate and community levels.
-This fund would collect carbon tax to be used to fund initiatives resulting in lowered GHG emissions and energy efficiency. - 5.14.14 Consider adoption of new regulatory and legislative mechanisms as tools to promote green and energy efficient development.

-- 5.14.15 Continue to research and support the development and implementation of low-emission, efficient energy and heat generation, aiming to reduce local air pollution and overall GHG emissions and increase energy resilience (e.g. microhydro).
-Work with the province and utility providers to incentivize local renewable energy production. - 5.14.16 Improve the resiliency and self-sufficiency of the local food system by encouraging consumers and businesses to choose low-carbon foods and reduce wood waste, thereby reducing carbon emissions through local food production. - 5.14.17 Investigate the implementation of a municipal food and yard waste diversion program to reduce organics in the waste stream, thereby reducing GHG emissions within the landfill. - 5.14.18 Work with local Indigenous groups to develop climate change adaptation strategies.
+- 5.15.5 The Village shall prioritize and support energy efficient infill development and intensification of currently serviced areas that are located within walking/biking distance to stores, services and amenities (e.g. Village Core). - 5.15.6 Encourage the design and construction of energy efficient new buildings, and retrofits in existing residential, commercial and institutional buildings and infrastructure, using means such as Revitalization Tax Exemption Programs, reduced development fees, and partnerships with other local and regional environmental organizations. - 5.15.7 The Village shall prioritize and support new developments that promote walkability and connectivity between areas of the Village that contain open space, recreational facilities and land designated as institutional, commercial, or residential. - 5.15.8 Explore incentives such as fee reductions, density bonuses, and tax strategies to encourage development to meet BC's Step Code and educate residents about Provincial rebates for achieving Step Code. - 5.15.9 The Village supports site design that maximizes FireSmart compliant tree planting and green space retention with an emphasis on open space and street trees to reduce building energy demand. - 5.15.10 The Village supports site design that incorporates native plants, and other xeriscape species that reduce energy and water use required. - 5.15.11 The Village should incorporate more native species into landscaping of public lands. - 5.15.12 The Village shall invest in growing and improving pedestrian and cycling infrastructure including sidewalks, bike lanes, and trails to support multi-modal connectivity and safety across the community and reduce reliance on automobiles. - 5.15.13 Research and promote incentive programs that target the reduction of GHG emissions (e.g. a wood stove exchange program). - 5.15.14 Consider adoption of new regulatory and legislative mechanisms as tools to promote green and energy efficient development. - 5.15.15 Continue to research and support the development and implementation of low-emission, efficient energy and heat generation, aiming to reduce local air pollution and overall GHG emissions and increase energy resilience (e.g. microhydro).
+Work with the province and utility providers to incentivize local renewable energy production. - 5.15.16 Improve the resiliency and self-sufficiency of the local food system by encouraging consumers and businesses to choose low-carbon foods and reduce wood waste, thereby reducing carbon emissions through local food production. - 5.15.17 Investigate the implementation of a municipal food and yard waste diversion program to reduce organics in the waste stream, thereby reducing GHG emissions within the landfill. - 5.15.18 Work with local Indigenous groups to develop climate change adaptation strategies. - 5.15.19 Report back to the community on progress in implementing the SCEEP and 100REP Plans, and educate the community on programs and benefits available to them for climate change adaptation and energy reduction.

-5.15 AFFORDABLE HOUSING
+5.16 AFFORDABLE HOUSING